ELFREELAND/string_instrument/README.md

 $$\frac{\partial^2u}{\partial t^2}=c^2\frac{\partial^2u}{\partial x^2}$$

 $u(x,t)$ represents the displacement of the string at position $x$, time $t$.
-This equation relates the acceleration of the string to its curvature.
+The left side of the equation represents the acceleration of the string, and the right side is related to the curvature of the string.
+You should read this as: "the acceleration of a point on the string is proportional to the curvature of the string at that point".
 The constant $c$ is the propagation speed of a wave in the string, and it is equal to the square root of the tension divided by the linear density of the string:

 $$c=\sqrt{\frac{T}{\rho}}$$

 This equation can be solved without too much trouble (see any introductory physics or differential equations textbook).
-The fact that this is a linear PDE means that any two solutions can be added to get a third solution.
-For the boundary conditions of a vibrating string of length $L$, i.e. $u(0,t)=u(L,t)=0$, the solutions are of the form:
+For a string that is fixed at both ends, the boundary conditions are stated $u(0,t)=u(L,t)=0$, and solutions are of the form:

 $$u(x,t)=A\sin\left(\frac{n\pi x}{L}\right)\sin\left(\omega t\right)$$

 $$n=1, 2, 3\dots$$

+The fact that this is a linear PDE means that any two solutions can be added to get a third solution.
 The important takeaway from this is that any solution of the wave equation can be expressed as a sum of sine-wave-like solutions.
 Each possible value of $n$ is called a *harmonic*.

 If we introduce damping into the system, the classic wave equation becomes:

 $$\frac{\partial^2u}{\partial t^2}=c^2\frac{\partial^2u}{\partial x^2}-\mu(x)\frac{\partial u}{\partial t}$$

 where $\mu$ represents the strength of damping.
+You should read this as "the acceleration of the string is proportional to the curvature of the string, minus some friction which varies with how fast the string is vibrating".
 The variation of $\mu$ with $x$ is important, since selectively damping the strings allows the musician to vary the tone of the instrument.

 ## The system